craftzdog/solarized-osaka.nvim/README.md

 require("solarized-osaka").setup({
   -- your configuration comes here
-  -- or leave it empty to use the default settings transparent = false, -- Enable this to disable setting the background color terminal_colors = true, -- Configure the colors used when opening a `:terminal` in [Neovim](https://github.com/neovim/neovim) styles = {
+  -- or leave it empty to use the default settings transparent = true, -- Enable this to disable setting the background color terminal_colors = true, -- Configure the colors used when opening a `:terminal` in [Neovim](https://github.com/neovim/neovim) styles = {
     -- Style to be applied to different syntax groups